Femtoscopy at NA61/SHINE using symmetric L\'evy sources in central $^{40}$Ar+$^{45}$Sc from 40$A$ GeV/$c$ to 150$A$ GeV/$c$: Conclusion

 \section{Conclusion}

 In this paper, we presented the NA61/SHINE measurements of one-dimensional two-pion femtoscopic correlation functions in Ar+Sc collisions at 40\textit{A} GeV/\textit{c} and 75\textit{A} GeV/\textit{c} beam momentum within the 0\--10\% centrality range.
 We fitted these correlation functons based on the assumption of L\'evy-shaped source distributions, and investigated the transverse mass dependence of the source parameters.
-We furthermore compared them to previous NA61/SHINE results.
+We furthermore compared them to previous NA61/SHINE results (150\textit{A} GeV/\textit{c} in both $^{7}$Be+$^{9}$Be and $^{40}$Ar+$^{45}$Sc).
 Our analysis revealed that the L\'evy scale parameter, $\alpha$, deviates from Gaussian sources and does not align with the conjectured value at the critical point.
 Additionally, the L\'evy scale parameter, $R$, exhibits a noticeable decrease with $m_{\rm{T}}$.
 Unlike RHIC results but consistent with earlier SPS measurements, the correlation strength parameter, $\lambda$, shows no significant dependence on $m_{\rm{T}}$.
 In future studies, we plan to measure Bose-Einstein correlations in larger systems and at lower energies to further investigate the phase diagram of strongly interacting matter.